 Welcome!

-Our research is linked to nanophotonics, nanothermics and optoelectronic devices.
+Our research is linked to optoelectronics, nano-optics, nanothermics, and phase-change materials.

 Near-field optics with fluorescent nanoprobes.
 Our activities concern the study of dielectric and plasmonic nanostructures using a scanning fluorescent probe that detects the near-field.
 We also study the interactions between fluorescent particles and the local environment.